therealkirko/therealkirko/README.md

     - AWS, Azure, DigitalOcean, Linode
     - Miscellaneous :)

-- 🌱 I’m currently making the world a better place through engineering solutions, as well as learning new things each day!
+- 🌱 I’m currently making the world a better place through developing solutions, as well as learning new things each day!

 ## Contacts
 - Email: john.muriu95@gmail.com